Along with water and shelter, food is one of the most important pillars of survival.

-Apparently there are some industrial machines which use rotary friction to shell pine nuts, but I doubt you are going to buy one – or have one with you when you’re starving in the wilderness!
+Apparently, there are some industrial machines that use rotary friction to shell pine nuts, but I doubt you are going to buy one – or have one with you when you’re starving in the wilderness!

 Most people just shell pine nuts with their teeth, much like how you’d eat a sunflower seed in the shell.
 That makes them great for snacking.